-ACCA F8 often feels very alien to students, but it’s not as difficult as you think.
-A lot of students don’t pass ACCA F8 the first time, but that’s because they approach the paper in the wrong way.
+ACCA Audit and Assurance (formerly F8) often feels very alien to students, but it’s not as difficult as you think.
+A lot of students don’t pass Audit and Assurance the first time, but that’s because they approach the paper in the wrong way.
 There are some questions that catch people out every single year and some key exam techniques students need to know to pass.

 Introducing… Erin Morton, ACCA F8 Tutor